Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Conclusion

 \begin{IEEEbiography}[{ }]{Tianze Gao} received the B.S. degree in automation from the Harbin Institute of Technology, Harbin, China.
 Currently, he is working towards the Ph.D. degree in control science and technology at the Harbin Institute of Technology, Harbin, China.
 His research interests include autonomous driving technology, computer vision and artificial intelligence theories, with a particular focus on object detection and tracking in autonomous driving scenarios. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Huihui Pan} received the Ph.D. degree in control science and engineering from Harbin Institute of Technology, Harbin, China, in 2017, and the Ph.D. degree in mechanical engineering from the Hong Kong Polytechnic University, Hong Kong, in 2018.

-Since December 2017, he has been with the Research Institute of Intelligent Control and Systems, Harbin Institute of Technology, Harbin, China. \end{IEEEbiography}
+Since December 2017, he has been with the Research Institute of Intelligent Control and Systems, Harbin Institute of Technology, Harbin, China.
+His research interests include nonlinear control, vehicle dynamic control, and intelligent vehicles. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Huijun Gao} (F'13) received the Ph.D. degree in control science and engineering from the Harbin Institute of Technology, Harbin, China, in 2005.
-From 2005 to 2007, he carried out his postdoctoral research with the Department of Electrical and Computer Engineering, University of Alberta, Edmonton, AB, Canada.
-Since 2004, he has been with the Harbin Institute of Technology, where he is currently a Full Professor, the Director of the Research Institute of Intelligent Control and Systems, and the Director of the Interdisciplinary Research Center.
+\begin{IEEEbiography}[{ }]{Huijun Gao} (Fellow, IEEE) received the Ph.D. degree in control science and engineering from Harbin Institute of Technology, Harbin, China, in 2005.
+From 2005 to 2007, he carried out his post-doctoral research with the Department of Electrical and Computer Engineering, University of Alberta, Edmonton, AB, Canada.
+Since 2004, he has been with the Harbin Institute of Technology, where he is currently a Chair Professor and the Director of the Research Institute of Intelligent Control and Systems.
 His research interests include intelligent and robust control, robotics, mechatronics, and their engineering applications.

-Dr. Gao is an IEEE Industrial Electronics Society Administration Committee (AdCom) Member and a Council Member of the International Federation of Automatic Control (IFAC).
-He also serves as the Co-Editor-in-Chief of the IEEE TRANSACTIONS ON INDUSTRIAL ELECTRONICS, a Senior Editor for the IEEE/ASME TRANSACTIONS ON MECHATRONICS, and an Associate Editor for Automatica, the IEEE TRANSACTIONS ON CYBERNETICS, the IEEE TRANSACTIONS ON INDUSTRIAL INFORMATICS, and so on. \end{IEEEbiography}
+Dr. Gao is a Vice President of IEEE Industrial Electronics Society and a Council Member of IFAC.
+He serves/served as Editor-in-Chief of the IEEE/ASME Transactions on Mechatronics, Co-Editor-in-Chief of the IEEE Transactions on Industrial Electronics, and Associate Editor of the Automatica, the IEEE Transactions on Cybernetics, and the IEEE Transactions on Industrial Informatics, etc. He is a Member of Academia Europaea and a Distinguished Lecturer of the IEEE Systems, Man and Cybernetics Society. \end{IEEEbiography}